actionhero/www.actionherojs.com/tutorials/typescript.md

 A polyfill will be included in the first few releases of Actionhero in typescript to port the new exports back to the `api` object.
 A warning will be displayed.

-A new config setting to enable or disable the plyfill is located at `config.general.legacyApiPolyfill`
+A new config setting to enable or disable the polyfill is located at `config.general.legacyApiPolyfill`

 ## Config